Well plate support for Icy, with an interactive well plate viewer and batch processing capabilities within Protocols

-Browisng is about as fun as it gets, but at some point you do need to get (some) results out.
-I'm happy to say that you can now transparently batch process entire well plates in the same way you would batch process image folders using Protocols.
+Browsing is about as fun as it gets, but at some point you do need to get (some) results out.
+You can now transparently batch process entire well plates in the same way you would batch process image folders using Protocols.

-To process well plates in batch, you just need to insert (or embed your existing protocol within) a block called "Well Plate batch" (searchable on the left-hand side panel).
-This uber-block contains a file selector which should point to the plate folder (the same as for the interactive viewer, see above), and as usual all you need is to create a link between the output of this folder and your inner protocol.
-Indicators will let you know what well/field is currently being processed, so you'll have the opportunity to guess how much time you have for a coffee (or nap).
+To process well plates in batch, insert (or embed your existing protocol within) a block called “Well Plate batch” (searchable on the left-hand side panel).
+This block contains a file selector which should point to the plate folder (same path as for the interactive viewer above).
+Indicators (Plate, Well, Field and iteration) will let you know what well/field is currently being processed, so you’ll have the opportunity to guess how much time you have for a coffee (or nap).

 As an extra bonus, a “well filter” field lets you process only a subset of wells according to the following syntax: